Seeds of Inspiration Blogs

 Follow along to learn about healthy lifestyle tips and tricks, alongside delicious veggie-filled recipes, and educational greenhouse-grow facts.
 We’re here to inspire and help you get the most out of your Red Sun Farms purchase.

-At Red Sun Farms, we’re committed to providing fresh and nutritious veggies all year long, while minimizing waste and acting with sustainably in mind; both at the farm and in the packaging we source.
-We are proud of our environmental stewardship initiatives and would like to share some ways in which we do our part to help the environment and preserve mother nature.
+At Red Sun Farms, we’re committed to providing fresh and nutritious veggies all year long.
+We do this while minimizing waste both at the farm and in our packaging.
+We are proud of our environmental initiatives and would like to share some ways in which we do our part to help preserve the environment.

 One of our biggest success stories was the launch of our recyclable and compostable fiber packaging for Organic Grape tomatoes.
 We work closely with our packaging suppliers to develop new, sustainable options.
 In fact, we collaborated with one of our suppliers to create a fiber-based pint package to reduce plastic use by over 90%.
-This package captured an innovation award in Berlin, Germany last February and is quickly achieving success across the globe.
-Red Sun Farms was the first to introduce this unique technology in produce 5 years ago, and consumers love it!
+Consumers love it!

 Reducing Food Waste

 Most people don’t realize just how much food is wasted – from uneaten leftovers to spoiled produce, this issue has become a consideration on our plant.
 To minimize our impact, our plants are constantly pruned which prevents wasted resources in growing fruit that does not meet our standard.
 It also avoids unsalable fruit at the point of harvest.